the amount of respondents

 Are you introducing a new product on the market?
 Work on client segmentation?
 Or maybe you plan important changes to existing products?
 In all those tasks online survey research can be more than helpful.

-In an ideal world, you would ask each person (e.g. client) in your population about his/her opinion, preferences or behaviour.
+In an ideal world, you would ask each person (e.g. client) in your population about opinions, preferences, or behavior.
 As your target group may be very large and dispersed you may not be able to do so.
 Luckily it is not necessary.
 You can randomly select from a population certain number of people and conduct a survey on a selected sample.

 Sounds good, but how many people do I need to start my online research?
 We will help you to answer this question.